LindySez | Recipes

 Onto the Salmon

 The smoked salmon needs to be "hot" smoked and preferably wild-caught.
 Do not use what is commonly called "lox" or cold-cured salmon.
 This is great on bagels with cream cheese, but not perfect for this dish.
-You really want to have a slightly oily flaky salmon in Crab and Smoked Salmon Crustless Quiche.
+You want to have a slightly oily flaky salmon in Crab and Smoked Salmon Crustless Quiche.

 Crustless, not gutless